Xiaomi Mi 4

 Similar to the principle of the Xiaomi Mi2, the Mi 4 is a highly revamped version of its predecessor, the Xiaomi Mi3.
 The phone is of a different design to its predecessor.
 It was also released slightly before the new MIUI 6, which was introduced in August 2014.

 Reception towards the device was generally positive, though there were still a high amount of negative feedback from users of Apple's iPhone due to its similar design and quality.
-Some media companies hailed it to be one of the best smartphones available in the market due to its high-end hardware which is sold for a comparably at a lower price compared to competitor smartphones.
+Some media companies hailed it to be one of the best smartphones available in the market due to its high-end hardware which is sold at a lower price compared to competitor smartphones.
 However, others criticized it for being too similar to Apple's iPhone 5S.

 History

 Before its official unveiling, media speculation primarily focused on leaks; including photos of the early prototypes of the device and screenshots of MIUI 6, these leaks were later proven to be fake.

 Xiaomi announced the Mi 4 and MiBand during a media event at the CNCC on 22 July 2014.
 While the device was announced in July 2014, it didn't become available until August 2014, shortly before unveiling MIUI 6.

 In August 2014, the Mi 4 was released in China and then to other countries.
 Xiaomi operated in a limited, however expanding, list of countries and consumers outside of the countries it operates in have to buy it online.